-Note: Safety parents differ from foster parents.
-A foster parent is recommended by the social worker to take in a child in need of foster care for a period determined by the Children’s Court.
+Remember, safety parents differ from foster parents.
+A foster parent is recommended by a social worker to take in a child in need of foster care for a period determined by the Children’s Court.
 The foster parent can apply for a grant on behalf of the foster child.

-According to the Children’s Act, both safety and foster parents can have a maximum of six children in their care.
+According to the Children’s Act, both safety and foster parents can have a maximum of 6 children in their care.

 Why become a safety parent?

-The Department of Social Development needs to increase its pool of safety parents in the province to provide in this crucial service.
+The Department of Social Development needs to increase its pool of safety parents in the province to provide this crucial service, so that

 Criteria to become a safety parent